 When someone believes that a safety-related defect may be affecting the operation of a vehicle, tire or child car seat, the problem can be reported to the Defect Investigations and Recalls Division.
 The Defect Investigations Section of the Division documents reported defect complaints and launches investigations, when warranted.
 The Recalls Section documents recall campaigns, updates the on-line recalls database and monitors recall completion rates.

-- Check the Road Safety Recalls Database to see if your vehicle was ever subject to a recall.
+- Check the Road Safety Recalls Database to see if your vehicle, child car seat or tires could be subject to a recall.

 - The Importance of Having Recalled Vehicles Repaired

 - Older General Motors Pontiac Grand Am Air Bag Safety

 - Vehicle Floor Mats - Interference with Accelerator (Gas) and Brake Pedals

 - Faulty Flex Fan Blades in Older Cars and Trucks

 To report a suspected safety-related defect or to obtain information about a recall or an investigation, call:

 - 1-800-333-0510 (toll-free in Canada)